Unity vs Unreal Engine for XR Development: Which One Is Better? [2021 Updated]

 Due to Unreal Engine’s origin, it’s a common perception that Unreal Engine 4 is a great tool only when you work on complex multi-million dollars projects, especially video games.

-While it’s true that some of the popular titles, such as Fortnite, are built using Unreal Engine 4, the company behind UE4, Epic games, is actively developing a mobile segment, along with supporting community projects through their Unreal Dev grants program.
+While it’s true that some of the popular game titles, such as Fortnite, are built using Unreal Engine 4, the company behind UE4, Epic games, is actively developing a mobile segment, along with supporting community projects through their Unreal Dev grants program.

 Myth: Unreal Engine 4 is only good for AAA-game titles

 Truth: Unreal Engine 4 can be used for VR/AR development, 2D, 3D and mobile development alike.